SakshamSaharia/Snake_AI_Game/README.md

-In this project I have built a Nokia Snake Gamm using Pygame Then I have trained Ai using reinforcement learning to play this game
+In this project I built a Nokia Snake Game using Pygame and then trained AI to play this game using reinforcement learning.

 To play the snake game , run snake_game_manual.py
 To watch AI learn the game , run ai_agent.py